eezstreet/SWATEliteForce/README.md

 ## DOES THIS MOD WORK WITH OTHER MODS?
 Please refer to the "Mod Compatibility" section of the README.

+## I PLAYED IN SINGLEPLAYER, BUT THERE'S NO BRIEFINGS.
+WHY? ##
+There are no briefings in an All Missions campaign.
+Play with either a SWAT 4 + TSS or Extra Missions campaign.
+The reason there is no briefing is because the All Missions campaign pulls *all* missions from your hard drive, including custom maps.
+These custom maps cannot have briefing or entry information added to them very easily.
+Loading up the briefing will cause a crash on those missions.

+## I WANT TO CHANGE THE ENTRY IN ALL MISSIONS, BUT YOU REMOVED THE BRIEFING TAB? ##
+The entry options are available on the Mission Selection screen, underneath the difficulty selection.

 ## I PLAYED IN SINGLEPLAYER, BUT THERE'S VERY FEW MISSIONS (1 OR 2).
 WHY?
 You most likely selected the Extra Missions path when you started the career.
 There's three options: Extra Missions (missions added by the mod), SWAT 4 + TSS (the original game's missions), and All Missions (all missions from your hard drive, with no equipment progression).